nathiss/nathiss.github.io/src/content/articles/franklin/randomness-of-life/index.md

 _Fill color_ is pretty straightforward, but other values have some constraints they need to meet.
 An image we'll be mutating has width and height - let's assume it's {{< mono >}}n{{< /mono >}} and {{< mono >}}m{{< /mono >}}
 respectively.
-Coordinates of one of the corners,in our case it's going to be top-left, are limited by the image dimensions.
-Width and height are limited by both image dimensions and the coordinates we just generated.
+Coordinates of one of the corners, in our case it's going to be top-left, are limited by the image dimensions.
+Width and height are limited by both image dimensions, and the coordinates we just generated.

 $$
     x \in \lbrack 0 .. n \lbrack \newline